thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 * Reformatted the structure of the dataset using forecast, tidyverse, ggplot2, and xts libraries from R

-* Choice of the variables (Particles smaller than ten μm (PM10), Ground-level Ozone (O3), Nitrogen dioxide (NO2)) are core pollutants based on airqualitynow.eu
+* Choice of the variables (Particles smaller than ten μm (PM10), Ground-level Ozone (O3), Nitrogen dioxide (NO2)) which are core pollutants based on airqualitynow.eu

 * Used the function **auto.arima** from the **forecast** library to generate our prediction model, the output returns an ARIMA model with the best set of hyperparameters to fit the data.